Robert Forster (musician): Solo career

 In July 2007, Forster resumed his solo music career with live performances over four nights at the Queensland Music Festival.
 He picked three songs co-written with McLennan, including "Demon Days", which is the last track the pair wrote together, and recorded them alongside his own material for his first solo album in 11 years, The Evangelist, which was released on 26 April 2008 through Yep Roc Records.
 It had been recorded with Pickvance and Thompson at Good Luck Studios, London, from September to November 2007 (except a track, "A Place to Hide Away").
 Allmusic's Thom Jurek noted that Forster "has never been this direct before, so unadorned and honest, and yes, vulnerable without the mask of his gift to weave a story, even in first person, and make himself seem a narrator".

+In reference to a show in Whelan's, Dublin Review of Books has described Forster as "a cypher, a vague energy field of the gangly, playful and camp.
+A gent draped in the garb of satire, he was the second pillar of The Go-Betweens: he stood on stage, a dandy staring into the middle distance, a mild-mannered mockery of rock ‘n’ roll in his performance but plenty of poetics in his heart."

 Music journalism

 Since May 2005, Forster has had a parallel career as a music critic, he began writing for the Australian magazine, The Monthly and its sister publication The Saturday Paper in 2014.
 Previously he had virtually no print experience, with only a column on hair care for a fanzine in the 1980s to his credit.
 He was asked by then-editor of The Monthly, Christian Ryan, to write a regular column.
 Forster later recalled "[m]usic journalism was something that always interested me but only as a reader.
 I thought about music and I would almost run ideas through my head when I listened to a record or saw a concert, but I never put any of thoughts to paper".
 On 25 October 2006 Forster won the Pascall Prize for Critical Writing for his columns.
 In 2009 he collated some of his critiques, written from 2005 to 2009, on international artists The Rolling Stones, Nana Mouskouri, Neil Diamond and Cat Power as well as Australian acts Nick Cave and the Bad Seeds, Mark Seymour and Paul Kelly.
 It was published as The 10 Rules of Rock and Roll: Collected Music Writings 2005–09 on Black Inc books.